 You’re not teaching a parrot.

 Simply saying a word over and over and having your students try to repeat it over and over isn’t going to do anything but cause frustration.
-For one thing, they might not even hear a difference in what you say and what they say.
-If their language doesn’t have the same sound, it can be especially difficult to reproduce the sound they need for good English communication.
+For one thing, they might not even hear a difference between what you say and what they say.
+If their language doesn’t have the same sound, it can be challenging to reproduce the sound they need for good English communication.

 #1 Find out how their first language affects their R/L pronunciation